GreaZeY/python-opencv-ocr/README.md

 A OCR app made by using `OpenCV` `pytesseract` and `tkinter` libraries.

-To use thi s just install these libraries and python 3.6 or later and `pyinstaller` to make a executable file.
+To use this just install these libraries and python 3.6 or later and `pyinstaller` to make a executable file.